Glossary of Telescope Terms:

 Counterweight: Used to off-set the weight of the telescope on a German type equatorial mounting.

-It can adjust on the Dec balance bar to allow precise balance of the RA axis.
+The counterweight can adjust on the Dec balance bar to allow precise balance of the RA axis.
 This helps slow motions or motor to drive the RA axis precisely.
 It can also be adjusted, to off-set the weight of a DSLR camera, for example.

 Dec Axis: This is the axis of an EQ mount that the telescop attaches to.
 This axis gives North and South movement along the lines of declination.
 (Also see: RA)